 previously updated- Dec 1, 2020 Here at Let Mommy Sleep we pride ourselves on using the highest vetting and safety practices possible since we began in 2010.
 As a company dedicated to evidence-based care, we lean on the recommendations of the CDC, the American Academy of Pediatrics (AAP) and other primary sources.
-Specifically we follow the AAP statement that vaccines for health care workers are “ethical, necessary and just” to protect vulnerable populations such as newborns and infants.
+We believe the statement that vaccines for health care workers are “ethical, necessary and just” to protect vulnerable populations such as newborns and infants.

 Coronavirus has caused us to examine and refine our practices even further.
 While we all wish we weren’t in this sensitive situation we’re proud to have the opportunity to share our safety practices as well as newer covid19 protocols.

 In March 2020, when there were still so many unknowns about coronavirus (which we now call COVID19), Let Mommy Sleep voluntarily shut down.
 Although we are considered an essential service, the risk was too great to our team, families and newborns.
 Since reopening we’ve implemented new safety practices, in addition to our ongoing protocols: